-10 Key Successful Factors in Optimising eShops
+10 eShop Key Successful Factors

 1. Shopping Experience

 Optimising eShop shopping Experience is quite similar to optimising search engine optimisation (SEO).
 You want to offer fast and personalised experience with unique product to delight your customers.
 Each area is a whole profession to pursue, but the point is you need to know they are the keys for your eShop optimisation.
-In order to deliver the fast and personalised experience, you should have always your online helpdesk in place.
+In order to deliver the fast and personalised experience, you should always have your online help desk in place.

 2. Online Helpdesk

 Online help desks serve as an important touch point in your eShop, it helps explain anything in your eShop that is not clear enough.
 It is not only a live chat, but also a self-serving knowledge base for providing answers to different specific questions.
 Some online help desks can also let you log-in right there to track your order delivery status in real time.
 All these functions help provide fast and personal experience for your customers to build trust and loyalty.